toshi-kishikawa/OMARU/README.md

     # Activate the environment.
 This adds `my_env/bin` to your path
     $ source my_env/bin/activate```bash

-### Download of reference databases
+## Download of reference databases
+### Human genome
+Default reference databases can be downloaded and prepared for OMARU using the `make_reference_UniRef90.sh` script.
+These databases will be installed in the base directory for the `metalaffa` environment, which can be found at `$CONDA_PREFIX/MetaLAFFA`.
+Activate the `metalaffa` environment and then run:

-Default reference databases can be downloaded and prepared for OMARU using the `prepare_databases.py` script.
+Default reference databases can be downloaded and prepared for OMARU using the `make_reference_UniRef90.sh` script.
 These databases will be installed in the base directory for the `metalaffa` environment, which can be found at `$CONDA_PREFIX/MetaLAFFA`.
 Activate the `metalaffa` environment and then run:

     # Download and prepare default reference databases
     prepare_databases.py -hr -km -u